Kinsale Capital Group Announce - GuruFocus.com

-Kinsale Capital Group, Inc. (NYSE: KNSL) (“Kinsale” or the “Company”) today announced that it intends to offer 155,000 shares of common stock in an underwritten public offering under an effective shelf registration statement on file with the Securities and Exchange Commission (the “SEC”).
-Kinsale also expects to grant the underwriter a 30-day option to purchase up to an additional 23,250 shares of common stock.
-All of the shares in the offering are to be sold by Kinsale.
+Kinsale Capital Group, Inc. (NYSE: KNSL) (“Kinsale” or the “Company”) today announced the pricing of its underwritten public offering of 155,000 shares of common stock.
+In addition, the Company has granted the underwriter a 30-day option to purchase up to an additional 23,250 shares of common stock.
+Subject to customary conditions, the offering is expected to close on November 15, 2022.

 J.P.
 Morgan is acting as underwriter for the offering.

+The underwriter may offer the common stock from time to time for sale in one or more transactions on the New York Stock Exchange, in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices.

-The public offering will be made pursuant to an automatically effective registration statement on Form S-3 that has been filed with the SEC.
-A preliminary prospectus supplement and accompanying base prospectus relating to the offering have been filed with the SEC and are available on the SEC’s website located at www.sec.gov or may be obtained from J.P.
+The public offering was made pursuant to an automatically effective registration statement on Form S-3 that has been filed with the Securities and Exchange Commission (the “SEC”).
+A final prospectus supplement and accompanying base prospectus relating to and describing the final terms of the offering will be available on the SEC’s website located at www.sec.gov or may be obtained from J.P.
 Morgan Securities LLC, Attention: Prospectus Department, c/o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, NY 11717, by telephone at (866) 803-9204 or by email at [email protected].

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any securities, nor shall there be any sale of securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.